Mode mixing and losses in misaligned microcavities: Conclusion

 \section{Conclusion}

 We have conducted a numerical study into the round trip losses of cavities with spherical cap and Gaussian-shaped mirrors under transverse misalignment.
-The diffraction losses of cavities with spherical cap mirrors were found to broadly agree with the frequently-used classical clipping model.
-Deviations from this classical theory are seen as sharp dips in the round trip losses at lengths corresponding to the co-resonance of higher order transverse modes with the expected mode.
+The diffraction losses of cavities with spherical cap mirrors were found to broadly agree with the frequently-used classical clipping approximation.
+Deviations from the predictions of this approximation are seen as sharp dips in the round trip losses at lengths for which higher order transverse modes are degenerate with the expected mode.
 These higher order modes hybridise with the expected mode to reduce the intensity falling outside the finite diameter mirror and reduce the losses, but the overall deformation of the mode is not significant.

 In the case of Gaussian mirrors, however, the variation in curvature across the mirror introduces complicated hybridisation effects that distort the mode and increase the cavity loss, even when the expected mode remains well inside the concave region of the mirror.
 Instead of low loss bands at particular resonant lengths, the resonant features are high loss bands which split and curve over to longer length as the cavity mirrors are misaligned.
 This behaviour can be understood through an `effective mirror curvature' seen by the cavity mode, which tends to be lower for higher order basis states, and to reduce away from the central axis (most prominently in the direction of translation, but also in the orthogonal direction).
 These two effects alter the positions of resonance, shifting them to higher cavity lengths for zero misalignment and curving to longer lengths with increasing misalignment, while splitting into multiplets.
 The multiplicity of the resonance can be predicted by counting the number of symmetry-allowed couplings of the relevant excitation index.
 These resonances possess either odd or even character, with the odd resonances only observable when the cavity is misaligned.
 For particular configurations, the mixing induced by the Gaussian mirror may be so strong that no cavity eigenmode resembles a fundamental Gaussian mode.